did-app/did-ruby/README.md

 ## Usage

-This library integrates Kno into any Rack based application, including Rails, Hanami and Sinatra.
+This library integrates Kno into any Rack-based application, including Rails, Hanami and Sinatra.

 <!-- - [Rails](#rails-integration)
 - [Sinatra](#sinatra-integration) -->